npoludasu/react-portfolio-website/README.md

-# Portfolio Website
+# Naveen Poludasu - Portfolio Website

-Personal portfolio website showcasing my work as a Frontend Developer, built with React and modern UI practices.
+This is my personal portfolio website showcasing my skills, experience, and projects as a Frontend Developer.
+It highlights my work with React, modern UI development practices, and enterprise-level application experience.

+ ## 🚀Features

+- Responsive and modern UI design

+- Built with React and Tailwind CSS

+- Clean component-based architecture

+- Accessible navigation with keyboard & screen-reader support

+- Optimized performance and reusable UI components

+- Dedicated sections for: Home, About, Tech Stack, Projects and Contact

-## Tech Stack
+## 🛠️Tech Stack

 - React.js